eye-division/jeniross/_gallery/house-of-lords.md

   The British countryside has been almost entirely changed by man and yet we are still deeply influenced by it.
 The relationships of a figure within a space was important to me for this commission and I wanted to convey the feeling of the figure as both dominating but also part of the landscape.
-Starting points for the design were paintings such as 'Mr and Mrs Andrews' by Gainsborough and the drawings by Samuel Palmer.
 I often use the idea of night and day existing at the same time in my work and I felt this would have particular relevance to the workings of parliament.

-  A major feature in many antique tapestries is a curtain.
-This plays with the idea of a tapestry&sup1;s function within a room, its physical nature as a textile and also with the notion of something revealed.
-I felt this was also relevant and have designed the piece with this in mind.
 homepage_description_markdown:
 frontpage: false
 gallery_date: 2006-05-01 00:00:00
 permalink: /gallery/house-of-lords-tapestry/
 archive: false
 display_title: true
-display_image: true
+display_image: false
 main_image_path: /assets/images/4ae6dcab9fb77.jpg
 main_image_caption:
 thumb_crop: true